-I'm an Electronic and Electrical Engineer who attended Plymouth University, since then I have worked in industrial monitoring and now work for the British Antarctic Survey as a Radar engeneer.
+I'm an Electronic and Electrical Engineer who attended Plymouth University, since then I have worked in industrial monitoring and now work for the British Antarctic Survey as an Electronic Engineer.

 Plymouth University: Electronic and Electrical Engineering BEng